jackbmontgomery/jackbmontgomery.com/content/posts/sequential-computation-lax-scan/index.md

 ## Introduction

+Python has a very simple and intuitive syntax that makes the developing time of a project, generally, short.
+The issue with python is when we start to consider the executive time for projects, esspecially intentive simulation and modelling jobs.
+In these scenarios julia or Matlab could be better suited to the task.

-Python while having a very simple and intuitive syntax is generally not performant out of the box, esspecially with regard to control flows like loops and conditionals.
-[JAX](https://docs.jax.dev/en/latest/index.html) provides simple API's and functional transformations to make python more performant while keeping the simple syntax.
+One of the reasons python is slow in these simulation and physics environments is that they requiure extensive control flow.
+There is lots of looping and conditions which pyhon is not very good at.
+We will be using [JAX](https://docs.jax.dev/en/latest/index.html) in the post today to try an cirucmvent these control flow bottlenecks in python programs.
+JAX is an open source python package made by Google,  provides simple API's and functional transformations to make python more performant while keeping the simple syntax.
 Specifically, what we will be looking into today is the [jax.lax.scan](https://docs.jax.dev/en/latest/_autosummary/jax.lax.scan.html), which I will call *scan* for short.

 ## What is *scan* good for?

-In the simulation of dynamical systems, for example, we are confronted with the situation of moving the coordinates through time using the rules given by some differential or difference equation.
+In the simulation of dynamical systems, for example, we are confronted with the situation of moving the coordinates through time using the rules given by some differential or difference equations.
 For reasons we will see late, I will call this carry.
-We are looking to carry inital coordinates through time.
-But just moving these coordinates is not really the point.
-We want to know store the trajectory over time, which requires us to store these coordinates, or the carry, for every timestep in the simulation.
-This is type of problem that *scan* is suited for.
+We are looking to carry inital coordinates through time in order to compute the **trajectory**.
+This is type of problem that *scan* is very well suited for.

 ## Solution with Numpy and JNP

 But before we discuss the usage of *scan*, let us discuss a simple solution to this problem.
 We can define some stepper, a function that takes in coordinates at the current timestep and returns the coordinates at the next timestep.
 We could then define a variable called trajectory and append to this at each iteration in the loop.
-Finally, we just set the next coordinates that have been returned as the coordinates.
+Finally, we just set the next coordinates that have been returned from the stepper as the coordinates.
 It would look something like this for the Lorenz system: